fitch/SVI-328-MegaROM/README.md

 ![A picture of the schematics of the PCB](images/schematic.png "Schematics of the PCB")

 ![A picture of the schematics of the PCB](images/pcb_preview.jpeg "Schematics of the PCB")

+I recommend using a 32-pin spring socket under the memory chip so that it's easy to detach and attach the EPROMs.

 # Cartridge ROM contents and operation